Learn how to set up your Sony RX1RII 42MP camera and which settings to choose.

 To save different exposure settings permanently, you must store them as a memory recall function.
 Set the mode dial to "M" and adjust the desired settings on the camera, like file size, compression, metering mode, WB, shutter priority, shutter speed, or ISO.
 Go to the settings menu and save the settings to memory recall "1" or "3."
 Make sure not to overwrite the default settings by Wingtra on "2."
 Then, turn the camera off and on via the power switch.
 To use particular exposure settings, set the mode dial to the respective setting.

-During the preflight procedure, WingtraOne takes a series of test pictures after you press the ready-to-fly button in order to check if the camera is set up correctly, i.e., to make sure that the SD card is inserted correctly and that triggering from the autopilot is possible.
-We recommend opening the WingtraOne cover and inspecting the routine on the camera screen.
-After you press the ready-to-fly button, the camera is switched off and on again, then the test pictures are taken (you can see the number reduce on the SD card's remaining space counter on the top left of the screen), and finally the camera is switched off again.
+During the preflight procedure, WingtraOne checks that the camera is set up correctly, the SD card is inserted correctly and that triggering from the autopilot is possible.
+If the camera check fails, we recommend opening the WingtraOne cover and inspecting the routine on the camera screen.
+During the camera check, the camera is entering the Mass Storage mode and then the Wingtra logo appears on the screen.
 In case the screen is going black for >5 s during the procedure, check if the SD card is inserted.
 If you run into trouble, check the WingtraOne RX1 Troubleshooting Section before submitting a support request.

 The manual aperture can be set to any value by hand via the aperture selection ring.
 There is no storage setting for the correct aperture in manual mode.

 Image Quality Settings